 Are there any variations of kettlebell swings?

-Yes, there are many variations of kettlebell swings, including the one-arm swing, double kettlebell swing, and alternating hand swing.
+Yes, there are many variations of kettlebell swings, including the one-arm swing, double kettlebell swing, and alternating hand swing that can provide a more targeted workout on the muscles worked.

 Are kettlebell swings good for beginners?